-7 tips to calm your corona crisis concerns
+7 tips to calm anxiety and worry

 Limit the frequency of your updates, including social media